 How To Backup Your Computer

 Locating the folder where your email is stored can be difficult.
 Outlook Express, Outlook, Windows Live Mail, Mail, and Thunderbird all store your email in peculiar folders.
-Some of these programs store your mail in one folder if you use Windows 10 and a different folder if you use Windows 7.
-For help finding where your email is stored, take a look at each of these 2 websites:
+For help finding where your email is stored, take a look at this website:

 There is some anecdotal information that CDs and DVDs can last a comparatively short period of time and that they may not be good for archival purposes.
 It is very difficult to test the lifetime of CDs and DVDs because temperature, humidity and other factors can affect the results.
 For more information see:

 One of the first decisions you'll need to make is whether you want to perform image backups or file by file backups.
-If you choose image backups, Acronis True Image 2020, ToDo Backup Free , and Paragon Backup and Recovery Free are good choices.
-The 2021 version of Acronis True Image was reviewed.
+If you choose image backups, R Drive, ToDo Backup Free , and Paragon Backup and Recovery Free are good choices.
+Here's a review or R Drive and ToDo Backup.
 A review of Paragon Backup and Recovery Free is also available.
 Another image backup software choice is Macrium Reflect, which is free.
 A review of Macrium Reflect is available.
 Next you'll need to decide what hardware you'll use to store your image based backup.
-You can choose CDs, DVDs, flash drives and hard drvies.
+You can choose DVDs, flash drives and external hard drives.
 If you are interested in an external hard drive for your image backup, the Western Digital Elements Desktop or Western Digital Portable are both good choices.

 Western Digital also sells a My Book which has automatic backup software on an external hard drive.

 Another alternative is to backup your data to the web.
 Here's a list of 10 companies that offer online backups.
 This has the advantage of providing you with protection should a fire or other disaster happen in your home.
 There are several products in this category.
 FileShadow offers 10 GB backups for free.
 Idrive gives you 5 GB of space for free.
 Carbonite and MediaFire also offer online backup.